joaooliveiradev/notes/frontend/interviews/front-end-interview-handbook/trivia-questions/Overview.md

 Promise has three states: pending, fullfilled(completed succefully) and reject(failure).

-You can pass some callbacks to the promises with the methods .then, .catch.
-The .then is executed when the promise is fullfiled, .catch is executed when the promise is reject.
+You can pass some callbacks to the promises with the methods `.then`, `.catch`.
+The `.then` is executed when the promise is fullfiled, `.catch` is executed when the promise is reject.

 Promises are mostly used when you want handle with asynchronous operations like fetch calls or reading a huge file and you do not want to block the javascript of reading other lines.